-There are no other significant subsequent events that relate to the Company, which shall be required to be mentioned
+There are no significant subsequent events that relate to the Company, which are required to be mentioned by the International Financial Reporting Standards (IFRSs).

-DINOS BENROUBI

-PANAGIOTIS KANELLOPOULOS
+DINOS BENROUBI PANAGIOTIS KANELLOPOULOS

-The Chairman of the Board of Directors

-The Chief Executive Officer of the Board of Directors
+The Chief Executive Officer The Chairman of the Board of Directors of the Board of Directors

-MYTILINEOS NATURAL GAS SUPPLY AND TRADING
+MYTILINEOS NATURAL GAS SUPPLY AND TRADING MYTILINEOS NATURAL GAS SUPPLY AND TRADING S.A.